jchiatt/react-chaos/CONTRIBUTING.md

 ## Demo Development Server

-- `npm start` will run a development server with the component's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- `npm start` inside the `demo` directory will run a development server with the projects's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.

 ## Running Tests

 - `npm test` will run the tests once.

-- `npm run test:coverage` will run the tests and produce a coverage report in `coverage/`.

-- `npm run test:watch` will run the tests on every change.

 ## Building

 - `npm run build` will build the component for publishing to npm and also bundle the demo app.

-- `npm run clean` will delete built resources.